v4lheru/Synaptic-Slack-Bot-v2/Instructions for LLM.md

 This error typically occurs when the response structure from OpenRouter doesn't match what's expected.

 Solution: Add robust error handling to check for the existence of properties before accessing them.

+### "Invalid blocks" or "must be more than 0 characters"

+This error occurs when trying to send a Slack message with empty content.

+Solution: The bot now includes safeguards to ensure all text fields in Slack blocks have valid content.

 ## Making Changes